-I was given a reed like a measuring rod and was told, 'Go and measure the temple of God and the altar, and count the worshipers there.'
+I was given a measuring rod like a stick and told, "Get up, and measure the Temple of God and the altar, and count how many people are worshipping there!

 John is told to exclude all that are not Jews and not to measure their place because it is only temporary.
 We are told that the Gentiles (anyone that is not a Jew) will trample Jerusalem for 42 months.
 This time period corresponds to the midpoint of the seven year peace deal between Israel and the world. (see Daniel 9:27)

-'And I will give power to my two witnesses, and they will prophesy for 1,260 days, clothed in sackcloth.'
+"Also I will give power to my two witnesses; and they will prophesy for 1,260 days, dressed in sackcloth."

 The two witnesses are further described as olive trees which are a symbol of spiritual richness.
-The garden where Jesus prayed before He was betrayed is named Gethsemane which means "olive press" and is located on the Mount of Olives.
+The garden where Yeshua prayed before he was betrayed is named Gethsemane which means "olive press" and is located on the Mount of Olives.
 And the lampstands are a symbol of the "church" (see Revelation 1:20).

-These men have power to shut up the sky so that it will not rain during the time they are prophesying; and they have power to turn the waters into blood and to strike the earth with every kind of plague as often as they want.
+They have the authority to shut up the sky, so that no rain falls during the period of their prophesying; also they have the authority to turn the waters into blood and to strike the earth with every kind of plague as often as they want.